 Bessera is a cormous genus from Mexico some consider to belong to the Milla clade of the Themidaceae family.
 (This clade includes Behria, Dandya, Jaimehintonia, Milla, and Petronymphe).
 Behria is usually lumped in with Bessera but some argue that is should be considered a distinct genus so we have created a separate wiki page for it.

-Bessera elegans is a species of showy, dainty plants from southwestern Mexico, growing on wiry stems 50 cm or taller carrying umbels of exquisite pendant parasol-shaped flowers in scarlet, crimson, pink, lavender and purple.
+Bessera elegans Schult.f. is a species of showy, dainty plants from southwestern Mexico, growing on wiry stems 50 cm or taller carrying umbels of exquisite pendant parasol-shaped flowers in scarlet, crimson, pink, lavender and purple.
 The interior white markings are always interestingly patterned and striped.
 To fully appreciate their intricate beauty, one must look up into the umbel.
 Can be temperamental, but well worth the effort, needs to be kept dry while winter-dormant as cold temperatures and moisture equal rot.
 It needs warm temperatures to start into growth so is late to start growing in spring in cool climates.
 The first two pictures from Jana Ulmer are of a variety purchased from Telos Rare Bulbs that is orange-red with very striking markings in cream and has large flowers.
 The third photo taken by Susan Hayek is of a plant grown by Diana Chapman.
 The fourth photo was taken by Bill Dijk.
-The last photo was taken by Hans Joschko.
+The fifth photo was taken by Hans Joschko.
+The last photo from Mary Sue Ittner shows the corms on a 1 cm grid.